Dental Hygiene - DH13 Degree

 - Students should apply to Valdosta State University for acceptance into the Dental Hygiene Program and declare dental hygiene as their major.
 Each student will be assigned a dental hygiene advisor at VSU.
 Transfer students are accepted to the university, but are required to complete a minimum of 21 credit hours at VSU to satisfy the residency requirement.

-- Students should apply to Wiregrass Georgia Technical College for admission to the clinical portion of the program when core courses are complete.
+- Acceptance to the clinical portion of the program is a competitive process.
 The application deadline for application is immediately following the end of spring semester each year.
 The students selected at the end of spring semester will begin the program fall semester.
 The dental hygiene clinical program is 5 semesters in length.

 Please visit the Valdosta State University website for information on General Education Core Requirements.

-- This program begins each Fall semester on the Valdosta campus.
+- The clinical portion of this program begins each Fall semester on the Valdosta campus.

 The mission of the Dental Programs is to provide quality instruction, enabling students to develop knowledge, skills, and work ethics to acquire and retain entry level positions in the dental profession.